Jackson Hinkle: Conspiracy theories and misinformation

 Hinkle has a history of publishing misinformation, disinformation, and conspiracy theories, and The Dive with Jackson Hinkle has also been a source of controversy.
 In April 2022, the Tech Transparency Project stated that the show was peddling "Putin propaganda" in violation of the site rules of Twitch, where the show was hosted on.
 The show violated the three new policies outlined by Twitch, namely "(1) persistently sharing (2) widely disproven and broadly shared (3) harmful misinformation topics, such as conspiracies that promote violence."
 The show was eventually taken off Twitch and YouTube for misinformation about the war in Ukraine.
-Hinkle also has a history of posting pro-Russian and far-right commentary.

-Since being deplatformed, Hinkle has attracted attention for his tweets regarding the Gaza war, gaining 1.4 million followers on X by October 2023, and has been labeled by The Jewish Chronicle as one of the "most viral misinformation spreaders" in regards to the conflict.
+According to AFP Fact Check, Hinkle has a history of posting pro-Russian and far-right commentary.
+After being deplatformed from other social media services, Hinkle attracted attention for his tweets regarding the Gaza war, gaining 1.4 million followers on X by October 2023, and has been labeled by The Jewish Chronicle as one of the "most viral misinformation spreaders" in regards to the conflict.
 In response to being characterized as part of a group of online reactionaries leveraging pro-Palestine views for clout and money, he once proclaimed: "I do everything for the clout, you will never see me do something not for the clout."
 Chinese state media outlet The Paper called Hinkle a "spreader of false information", although some advocates close to the Chinese Communist Party have promoted him.